lloydchang/client-side-canary-deployment/README.md

  - **No specialized server infrastructure required**: No need for global accelerators, load balancers, or service meshes
  - **Works with static hosting**: Compatible with GitHub Pages
  - **JavaScript-based assignment**: Uses browser's localStorage (not server-side sessions) and JavaScript for user assignment
- - **Analytics-driven**: Collects metrics to evaluate canary performance vs. stable version
+ - **Analytics-driven**: Collects metrics to evaluate stable vs. canary versions

 ### How It Differs From Server-Side Canary Deployment